charles8191/netherite/README.md

 ### What device do you recommend for security?

 A device with Windows 11 from the factory is a good baseline.
-Secure Boot doesn't need to be disabled (unless the issue above affects you).
+Secure Boot doesn't need to be disabled.
 Adding a BIOS password is recommended.

 Advanced users can install [Mosby](https://github.com/pbatard/Mosby) (updates the certificates, and can generate one and add it automatically) using the UEFI shell, which goes hand-in-hand with Netherite.